edgedb/edgedb/docs/cli/edgedb_cloud/index.rst

     * - :ref:`ref_cli_edgedb_cloud_secretkey`
       - Manage your secret keys

+.. warning:: CI users and scripters

+    The ``edgedb cloud login`` and ``edgedb cloud logout`` commands are not intended for use in scripting and CI.
+Instead, you should generate a secret key in the EdgeDB Cloud UI or by running :ref:`ref_cli_edgedb_cloud_secretkey_create` and set the
+    ``EDGEDB_SECRET_KEY`` environment variable to your secret key.
+Once this variable is set to your secret key, logging in and out are no longer required.

 Follow :ref:`our EdgeDB Cloud guide <ref_guide_cloud>` for information on how to use EdgeDB Cloud.